Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

-Unfortunately, the Chamfer distance does not fit into the variational-inference framework.
-To get around that, we propose a \emph{Chamfer Likelihood} function tailored for training probability mixture models defined on point clouds.
-The \emph{Chamfer Likelihood} has a \emph{forward likelihood} and a \emph{backward likelihood} corresponding to the forward and backward loss respectively, which we describe next.
+Unfortunately, the~\emph{Chamfer distance} does not fit naturally into the mixture model framework.
+To get around that, we propose a \emph{Chamfer Mixture Loss} (CML) tailored for training probability mixture models defined on point clouds.
+The \emph{Chamfer Mixture Loss} is composed of a \emph{forward likelihood} and a \emph{backward regularization} corresponding to the forward and backward loss, respectively.